laravel-enso/forms/README.md

 - Is: required
 - Type: number

-The size of the column for that element **IF** using the `custom` value for section `columns` parameter.
+The size of the column for that element **IF** using the `"custom"` value for section `columns` parameter.
 The given number is used in combination with Bulma's `is-`x 12-columns-system.
 See [here](https://bulma.io/documentation/columns/sizes/) for more information.

-Note that if `columns` parameter is not set to custom, the `column` parameter is not required and is ignored.
+Note that if `columns` parameter is not set to "custom", the `column` parameter is not required and is ignored.

 #### Meta
 Is a set of parameters used to configure the supported form elements.